sei-protocol/sei-chain/docs/rfc/rfc-000-optimistic-proposal-processing.md

 Finally, since ABCI++ isn't in any stable release of Tendermint yet and consequently Cosmos hasn't integrated with ABCI++, Sei would need to directly integrate with ABCI++ based off development branches of Tendermint if we want this feature out soon.

+### Implementation
+This proposal can be implemented fully on the application side.
+The execution context needs to add the following information:
+- whether there is any optimistic processing (OP) goroutine running
+- block info (height, round, hash, etc.) of the running OP goroutine, if any
+- termination signal
+- completion signal
+- pointers to branched states

+The OP goroutine would operate on top of a cache branch of the Cosmos store, and a branch equivalent for any state that is not managed by the Cosmos store.

+The OP goroutine would periodically (e.g. after every 10 txs) check if a termination signal is sent to it, and stops if so.
+If not, the OP goroutine would set the completion signal when it finishes processing.

+Upon receiving a `ProcessProposal` call, the application would adopt the following procedure:
+> if round == 0
+> &nbsp;&nbsp;&nbsp;&nbsp;set OP fields mentioned above in context
+> &nbsp;&nbsp;&nbsp;&nbsp;create branches for all mutable states
+> &nbsp;&nbsp;&nbsp;&nbsp;kick off an OP goroutine that optimistically process the proposal with the state branches
+> else if block height == OP height in context AND block hash == OP hash in context
+> &nbsp;&nbsp;&nbsp;&nbsp;send termination signal to the running OP goroutine
+> &nbsp;&nbsp;&nbsp;&nbsp;clear up OP fields from the context
+> else
+> &nbsp;&nbsp;&nbsp;&nbsp;do nothing
+> respond to Tendermint

+Upon receiving a `FinalizeBlock` call, the application would wait for any OP goroutine if the OP fields in the context match the information passed in by Tendermint, and merge any resulting branched states to the main store.
+If not, `FinalizeBlock` would just process the block by itself.

 ### References